awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opensearchservice-domain.md

 ### Fn::GetAtt<a name="aws-resource-opensearchservice-domain-return-values-fn--getatt"></a>

-Fn::GetAtt returns a value for a specified attribute of this type\.
+GetAtt returns a value for a specified attribute of this type\.
 For more information, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
 The following are the available attributes and sample return values\.

 #### <a name="aws-resource-opensearchservice-domain-return-values-fn--getatt-fn--getatt"></a>

 `Arn`  <a name="Arn-fn::getatt"></a>
 The Amazon Resource Name \(ARN\) of the domain, such as `arn:aws:es:us-west-2:123456789012:domain/mystack-1ab2cdefghij`\.
-This returned value is the same as the one returned by `AWS::OpenSearchService::Domain.Arn`\.

 `DomainArn`  <a name="DomainArn-fn::getatt"></a>
 Not currently supported by AWS CloudFormation\.